rege-dev/discord-selfbot/README.md

 # Updates
-     I fixed the colour error now can you freely run the bot fixed the wizz error!! lmk if there are any more errors in my dms
+      - fixed the colour error now can you freely run the bot
+      - fixed the wizz error

 # INFO